-DO-IT-YOURSELF DHARMA (Part 1) May 29, 2013

-By Michael Erlewine (Michael@Erlewine.net)
+DO IT YOURSELF DHARMA May 29, 2013 By Michael Erlewine (Michael@Erlewine.net)

 This series of short blogs is a little more direct than some of my writings.
 You can always just pass over it.
 For one thing, it has more than a few "Do this" and "Don't do this" suggestions.
 It is designed for those of you who have found that the mind can at times be quite obscured and is not just naturally clear all the time.
-If you know this already, then you may be more willing to just get down to learning to work with the mind.
-What follows are some suggestions and a method of practice to deal with our emotional reactions.
+If you know this, then you may be more willing to just get down to learning to work with the mind.
+What follows are some suggestions and a method of practice.